ThomasFirmin/zellij/docs/Advanced/addons.rst

 ======
 Addons
 ======
-An addons, is an object that is linked to another one.
-It allows to extend some functionnalities of the target without modifying its implementation.
+An :ref:`addons`, is an object linked to another one.
+It allows extending some functionalities of the target without modifying its implementation.
-The user can graft addons to :ref:`var` and :ref:`sp` by using the kwargs in the init function.
+The user can graft :ref:`addons` to :ref:`var` and :ref:`sp` by using the :code:`kwargs`
+in the :code:`init` function.

 Known kwargs are:

 * For :ref:`sp`:

-  * :code:`to_continuous`: used in algorithms using continuous :ref:`sp`, when the given :ref:`sp` is not continuous.

-  * :code:`to_discrete`: used in algorithms using discrete :ref:`sp`, when the given :ref:`sp` is not discrete.
+  * :code:`converter`: used to convert a solution from a space to another.

   * :code:`distance`: used in algorithms where a distance is needed.